DarkoMonzioCompagnoni/Data-analysis-portfolio/README.md

 Hi!
 I am Darko.
 Welcome to my Data Analysis Portfolio.
 This repository serves as a way to track my progress in Data Analytics and Data Science-related topics.

 My experience in marketing has provided me with a deep understanding of how to leverage data to drive results.
-I am eager to bring my unique perspective to a data-driven team and help organizations make better decisions with data.
+I am eager to bring my perspective to data-driven teams and help organizations make better decisions with data.

 ## Table of content